makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/mixamo.md

 title: "Mixamo in MPFB"
 draft: false
 weight: 20
-description: "How to work with Mixamo animations in MPFB"
+description: "How to use Mixamo animations with MPFB characters in Blender: choosing the right rig, applying motion files and fixing common mapping issues."
 alwaysopen: false
 ---